Sydney-Informatics-Hub/Dig3D/README.md

 #### Mean Model Functions

 - Bayesian Linear Regression: Before performing linear regression, the App standardizes the data and applies a feature-wise power transform scaler via scikit-learn implementation.
 Power transforms are a family of parametric, monotonic transformations that are applied to make data more like normal distributed.
 This is useful for modeling issues related to heteroscedasticity (non-constant variance), or other situations where normality is desired.
-In detail, the Yeo-Johnson transform [@Yeo:2000] is applied, which support both positive or negative data.
-After the feature-wise scaling of data a first Bayesian Ridge regression is performed using scikit learn implementation `BayesianRidge`.
+In detail, the Yeo-Johnson transform is applied, which support both positive or negative data.
+After the feature-wise scaling of data a first Bayesian Ridge regression is performed using scikit-learn implementation `BayesianRidge`.
 The results of the coefficients and their uncertainty are used to select only significant features (with the ratio correlation coefficient divided by standard deviation larger than one).
 Then a second Bayesian Ridge regression is made using only the selected features and the final model and coefficients are stored, with non-significant coefficients set to zero.
 For more implementation details see `blr.py`.

 - Probabilistic Neural Network: The probabilistic neural network is implemented by building a custom tensorflow probability model with automatic feature selection for sparsity.
 For implementation details see `bnn.py`.
-This method requires a feature-wise standard scaler.
+This method requires a feature-wise standard scaler and includes an automatic feature selection and network pruning.

 - Random Forest: The scikit-learn Random Forest model implementation is applied.
 No data scaler required.
 Prediction uncertainties are currently estimates by using the standard deviation and Confidence Intervals of all decision trees.
 For more implementation details and hyper parameter settings see `rf.py`.